 - The water boils in a different container.

-- You cannot use fresh coffee beans to brew your coffee.
+- You cannot use fresh beans that are too oily to brew your coffee.

 - The machine doesn’t brew bigger batches and doesn’t come with a carafe.